morinlab/lymphopedia/IKZF3.md

 IKZF3 (IKAROS family zinc finger 3, also known as AIOLOS) is a transcription factor involved in regulating B-cell development and function.
 Mutations in IKZF3 can lead to transcriptional dysregulation and contribute to the pathogenesis of B-cell neoplasms.
 IKZF3 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
 IKZF3 has multiple hot spot mutations in DLBCL.
 The most common, L162R, has been identified as a driver in CLL.
 In that context, it alters DNA binding specificity and causes hyperactivation of B-cell receptor (BCR) signaling and overexpression of NF-κB target genes.[@lazarianHotspotMutationTranscription2021] While primarily studied in CLL, the functional effects of IKZF3 mutations could have implications for other B-cell malignancies, including DLBCL

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL have been experimentally demonstrated to cause a gain of function (GOF).[@lazarianHotspotMutationTranscription2021]

 ## Relevance tier by entity

 [[include:table1_IKZF3.md]]